DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 });
 ~~~

-- configuring Editbar by specifying it as an object with [a set of properties](/category/editbar-properties/):
+- configure Editbar by specifying it as an object with [a set of properties](/category/editbar-properties/):

 ~~~jsx
 const editor = new dhx.DiagramEditor("editor_container", {